An ECI Conference

 You will need a login name and password to register for ECI conferences through our online system.
 If you have been a recent participant at an ECI conference or have submitted an online application or request for information about an ECI Conference, you may already have an account with us.
 If you know your login information, please use it.

-If you are not certain if you already have a login and password, please click on automated password retrieval and enter your e-mail address before creating a new account.
-If we do not have a valid email address on file for you, a pop up window will appear stating that no records were located.
+If you are not sure whether you already have a login and password, please click on automated password retrieval and enter your e-mail address before creating a new account.
+If we don’t have a valid email address on file for you, a pop up window will appear stating that no records were found.
 Click “OK” and then follow the instructions to create a new account.

 If you have any questions or experience any difficulties, please email kathy@engconfintl.org.